jbannick/hellokata-java/src/modules/custom_images/hellomodimageusinglibs/README.md

 So we use version 2.9.0.

 1. Copy the src directory tree to your destination location
-2. Copy build.sh to that location
+2. Copy the names.csv file to that location
+3. Copy build.sh, build_lib1.sh, build_lib2.sh, build_lib3.sh, build_lib4.sh, build.app to that location
-3. Copy run.sh to that location
+4 Copy run.sh to that location
 4. At the command line, cd to your destination location
-5. At the command line, execute: build.sh
+6. At the command line, execute: build.sh

 The app should build.

-6. At the command line, execute: run.sh
+7. At the command line, execute: run.sh

 The console should display: